 Exposure to mosquitoes where West Nile virus exists increases your risk of getting infected.
-Protect yourself from mosquitoes by using mosquito repellent and wearing clothing that covers your skin to reduce your risk.
+You can lower your risk by protecting yourself from mosquitoes by using mosquito repellent and wearing clothing that covers your skin.

 Most people infected with the West Nile virus have no signs or symptoms.